 While Android has come a long way from the old days, it’s still not as accessible as iOS’s very simple interface. iOS wins here.

 Calls and messaging

 Basic calling and messaging functionality are good on both platforms, but it can be confusing on Android.
-Google appeared to be folding everything into Hangouts, which allows messages, SMS, video chat, group chat, and more via Wi-Fi or your data network, but then it somewhat confusingly released Allo and Duo, and now it is retiring Hangouts.
-There’s also Android Messages, which used to be called Google Messenger, and it’s the default texting app.
-To make matters worse, you’ll find many manufacturers like to offer their own alternatives.
-Many Android phones come with their own messaging and dialer apps in addition to Google’s messaging apps, or they eliminate the Google apps.
-It looks as though Chat, based on the new Rich Communication Services (RCS) messaging standard, will unify things, but it will be a while before it’s available on all Android phones.
+First, Google appeared to be folding everything into Hangouts, which allows messages, SMS, video chat, group chat, and more via Wi-Fi or your data network.
+Then it released Allo and Duo, and now it is retiring Hangouts — but wait, it also shut down Allo as well!
+Messages is the default texting app, and that now seems to be Google’s main messaging app, and has received RCS support.
+However, you’ll find many manufacturers like to offer their own alternatives.
+Many Android phones come with their own messaging and dialer apps in addition to Google’s messaging apps, making the whole confusing situation even worse.

 The default email apps on Android and iOS are very easy to use and quick to set up.
 You can pull in multiple email accounts and view them in a single inbox if you desire.
 Android and iOS have a huge range of third-party email apps available as well.
 However, Gmail is a stronger default email app than iOS’ Mail.
 Since Gmail is the most popular email address system in the world, it makes sense that the Gmail app would be a winner.
 You can also add email addresses from different providers in Gmail with ease.
 The intuitiveness of the app with other Google Suite apps sets it apart from the rest.

 The only issue is that Android phones often offer alternative email apps made by the manufacturers, which may or may not be good.